vram-guild/fluidity/README.md

 Fluidity is licensed under the Apache 2.0 license for easy and unrestricted inclusion or modification in other projects.

 ## Status
+Fluidity is still in active development and breaking changes are likely.
+The author recommends that usage be restricted to testing and evaluation for now.
+All public-facing interfaces and classes are (or should be) annotated with `@API(status = Status.EXPERIMENTAL)`.
+These annotations will be updated as the library stabilitizes.

+Note that issue reports and pull requests are welcome and encouraged.

 ### Relationship to fabric api